fpgadeveloper/ethernet-fmc-zynq-gem/README.md

 local SDK repository to the SDK workspace.
 See the readme in the SDK directory for more information.

 ## Board specific notes

+### ZCU106

+* The HPC0 connector on this board supports all 4 ports of the Ethernet FMC.
+* The HPC1 connector only has LA00-LA16 pins connected to the FPGA, therefore our example can only support 2 ports of the Ethernet FMC.

 ### ZCU102